PyTweet/PyTweet/docs/api.rst

 Attachments
 ---------------------

 Attachments is a way to attach additional part to a message, this include tweet and direct message.
-You may contruct this following objects except :class:`CustomProfile` and :class:`Geo`.
+You may contruct the following objects except :class:`CustomProfile` and :class:`Geo`.
 Consider using :class:`Client.create_custom_profile` for making a custom profile attachment and :class:`Client.search_geo` for searching a geo-location.

 CustomProfile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~